prebid/Prebid.js/modules/weboramaRtdProvider.md

 * AppNexus SSP
 * Rubicon SSP

-We also set the bidder and global ortb2 `site` and `user` sections.
+We also set the bidder (and global, if no specific bidders are set on `sendToBidders`) ortb2 `site.ext.data` and `user.ext.data` sections (as arbitrary data).
 The following bidders may support it, to be sure, check the `First Party Data Support` on the feature list for the particular bidder from here: https://docs.prebid.org/dev-docs/bidders

 * Adagio
 * AdformOpenRTB